Skip to main content

 Payment accepted via credit/debit card, EFTPOS, or direct bank transfer.
 Invoices provided for insurance claims.

-Voice disorders occur when your voice sounds raspy, strained, breathy, or changes in pitch unexpectedly.
-Common conditions include vocal nodules, polyps, muscle tension dysphonia, and functional voice problems.
-If your voice has been hoarse or strained for more than three weeks, or if you're a professional voice user experiencing regular vocal fatigue, you should seek evaluation.
+Voice disorders cause your voice to sound raspy, strained, breathy, or unpredictable in pitch.
+Common conditions include vocal nodules, polyps, and muscle tension dysphonia (voice strain from tension).
+If you've been hoarse for more than three weeks, or you regularly lose your voice at work, get an assessment.

 Your story matters.